Clear and precise about bailiff matters.

 8. Bailiffs and BODYCAMS

-ALWAYS get the video footage, or sue damages for failure to comply!
+ALWAYS get the video recordings, or sue damages for failure to comply!

 9. Reclaiming with CHARGEBACK